Investing mutual fund SEBI AMFI AMC SIP UTI asset management India regulation NAV

 Franklin Templeton debt fund closures (2020)

 In April 2020, Franklin Templeton India wound up six open-ended debt schemes citing liquidity constraints exacerbated by the Covid-19 market dislocation.
-The episode was the largest fund closure in Indian mutual fund history and prompted extended judicial and regulatory scrutiny, investor litigation, and eventual orderly distribution of recovered assets over 2021–2023.
+The episode was the largest fund closure in Indian mutual fund history and prompted extended judicial and regulatory scrutiny, investor litigation, and eventual orderly distribution of recovered assets over 2021 to 2023.
 SEBI subsequently mandated liquidity stress testing and swing pricing for debt funds.

 Quant Mutual Fund SEBI investigation (2024)